CAAC Flight 301: Passengers

 Of the 89 occupants of the aircraft, seven died and an additional 15 received injuries.
 Of the dead, six were crew members and one was a Hong Kong passenger who succumbed to his injuries in a hospital.
 The dead crew members were in the front of the aircraft.
 Three crew members, all Chinese, received injuries and survived.
 Of the 12 American passengers, two received injuries.
 Seven Hong Kong passengers, two Taiwanese passengers, and one Frenchman received injuries.
 One injured passenger was a Chinese-American.

 Investigation

-The report noted "From the limited evidence available it was not possible to positively determine the cause of the accident.
+The report noted "There was insufficient evidence to determine the cause of the accident."
 The report concludes that the final approach became unstable, and that windshear may have been a contributory factor.
-The final deviation below the normal approach path was probably due to a sudden reduction and distortion of the visual reference caused by heavy rain."
+The final deviation below the normal approach path was probably due to a sudden reduction and distortion of the visual reference caused by heavy rain.